lamps-wg/cms-kemri/draft-ietf-lamps-cms-kemri.md

 The choice of the key-encryption algorithm and the size of the KEK SHOULD be made based on the security level provided by the KEM.
-The key-encryption algorithm and the KEK SHOULD at least have the security level of the KEM.
+The key-encryption algorithm and the KEK SHOULD offer at least the security level of the KEM.

 KEM algorithms do not provide data origin authentication; therefore, when a KEM algorithm is used with the authenticated-data content type, the contents are delivered with integrity from an unknown source.

-Implementations MUST protect the KEM private key, the KEK, the CEK (or the CAEK).
+Implementations MUST protect the KEM private key, the KEK, and the CEK (or the CAEK).
 Compromise of the KEM private key may result in the disclosure of all contents protected with that KEM private key.
 However, compromise of the KEK, the CEK, or the CAEK may result in disclosure of the encrypted content of a single message.